Last Updated on

 A mature Pinky Winky when it reaches its largest point will be approximately 4 to 5 feet tall and wide.
 The shape will still be around.
 However, if they are incredibly happy they might get slightly larger and of course, you can always prune them regularly.
 This is a fast-growing shrub and it can grow out multiple feet in just one season.

 The flowers you get are shaped like a cone, as mentioned.
 These are referred to as panicles.
 And each panicle has that main flower stem and several smaller branches that go out from the stem containing florets.
 All of the floor it’s combined create that overall flower.

 If you look closely at the florets you will see that they are small, fertile florets that take on the appearance of stars and then there are larger sterile ones that go around the star-shaped floor it’s in the middle.
-Those showy florets are the ones that change colors throughout the season and transition from white to Pink all the way to a deep red color.
+Those showy florets are the ones that change colours throughout the season and transition from white to pink all the way to a deep red colour.
 It’s the small fertile ones at the bees love most.

-These flowers will grow approximately 14 to 16 inches length.
-They will grow all season long, as mentioned, transitioning in color from white to Pink to red.
+These flowers will grow approximately 14 to 16 inches in length.
+They will grow all season long, as mentioned, transitioning in colour from white to pink to red.
 Pinky Winky is perhaps best known because of the two-tone blossoms that changed throughout the season.
 When the flower buds first arrived they are lime green and as they open the flowers are cream or white.
-They remain that way for most of the summer and then start to turn pink around August at which point as they die they take on that deep red color.
+They remain that way for most of the summer and then start to turn pink around August at which point as they die they take on that deep red colour.

 Best planting times

 If you’re going to plant your Pinky Winky hydrangea make sure you find a location in your garden where the plant will be able to reach its full size.
 They can grow very large, and they will if you let them.
 It is best to plant them either in the spring or in the fall.
 If you plant in the spring do it after frost.
 If you plant in the fall do it early enough that your roots have time to get established before the cold winter sets in.